Vanesa Beauty launches brand campaign with Kareena Kapoor Khan

-Vanesa Beauty launches brand campaign with Kareena Kapoor Khan2 min read .
-Updated: 12 Apr 2022, 04:54 PM IST
+Vanesa Beauty launches brand campaign with Kareena Kapoor Khan1 min read .
+12 Apr 2022

 - Vanesa Care has also had actors like Shah Rukh Khan as its brand ambassador